MartyJan/SAD-SLAM/experiment/README.md

-# Experiments based on SAD-SLAM
+# Experiments Based on SAD-SLAM

 ## Installation
 First you have to make sure that you have all dependencies in place.